godotengine/godot-docs/classes/class_scenetree.rst

 :ref:`int<class_int>` **get_frame**\ (\ ) |const|

-Returns the current frame number, i.e. the total frame count since the application started.
+Returns how many frames have been processed, since the application started.
+This is *not* a measurement of elapsed time.

 .. rst-class:: classref-item-separator